 Beauty enthusiasts are finally trading in dark concealed Kardashian-esque brows for a more natural look.
 The hidden gem of this trend means you can play around and experiment, giving you the freedom of either sculpting and slicking them down, growing them out and letting them become wild and ‘unruly’.
 Or even maybe bleaching them completely for an e-aesthetic!

 So why are we finally letting go of sharp precision brows?
-2017 and the 1st half of 2018 was the connotation of perfect Instagram makeup, popularised by the utilisation of face contouring, smokey eyes and a ton of blinding highlighter.
+2017 and the first half of 2018 was the connotation of perfect Instagram makeup, popularised by the utilisation of face contouring, smokey eyes and a ton of blinding highlighter.
 So why are we trading it in?
-Well maybe it’s because to do a full face guru glam-style…it takes TIME.
+Well maybe it’s because to do a full face of guru glam-style makeup, it takes time.
 Opting in for something naturalistic is not only less bothersome, it also leaves you looking more fresh-faced and youthful.
 The contrast between a face with winged liner and a bold lip paired with the unkempt brows creates an effortless but well-constructed appearance.
-It also represents a raw kind of beauty, with constant reminders being spread across social media to celebrate your imperfections and flaws.
+It also represents a raw kind of beauty, with friendly reminders being spread across social media to celebrate your imperfections and flaws.

 Every aspect of the fashion world is veering towards high end and luxury, so it’s no eyebrow raise that beauty would follow suit.
 Fashion makeup has always been renowned for being avant-garde and its general ‘unwearablility’.
-With the rise of every day consumers sporting designer, it makes sense for makeup trends to reflect so.
+With the rise of your everyday consumers strutting around in designer, it makes sense for makeup trends to reflect.
 Beauty trends are replicating what’s seen on the catwalk and ultimately giving makeup wearers a high fashion look.